Blog

 What is a Draw Request?

 A draw request is a borrower’s request for funds.
 To submit a draw request, borrowers need to compile a draw package.
 These packages contain invoices, receipts, budgets, change orders, and lien releases.
 The draw package must be aligned with the overall project plan and budget.
-A project owner, contractor, or developer might submit a draw request during the course of the project.
+A project owner or contractor might submit a draw request during the course of the project.

 For large projects, draw requests can have up to 500 documents.
-The lender reviewing the request has to sort through each document to make sure they’re accurate (unless they’re using Rabbet to automatically scan and organize documents!).
-It’s critical that borrowers make sure to include all the required information the first time—no one wants to re-submit a 500-document draw package.
+The capital partner reviewing the request has to sort through each document to make sure they’re accurate.
+It’s critical that borrowers include all the required information the first time—no one wants to re-submit a 500-document draw package.

 Documents Contained in a Draw Request